Nagomez97/ML-NIDS/documentation/deployment.md

 ```

 This will launch both containers.
 The API will be listening at _http://localhost:8080_ and the dashboard will be at _http://localhost:8000_.
 Database will be attached to the port 3306.

+As there are two different containers running two different APIs (NIDS and Frontend), the web GUI will perform CORS requests between them.
+Firefox has a little bug which makes impossible to perform CORS request from Vision when trying to access the server from a host other than *localhost*.
+It is **highly recommended** to use **Google Chrome** when connecting to Vision.

 ## 6. Development
 If you wish to contribute to the development of the tool, there is a development environment available.
 Just go to de _docker-compose.yml_ file and find the "command" tag on both _nids_ and _frontend_ containers.
 Change its content to